thapaSujit/Dockerized-Airflow-Practice-miniProject/README.md

-# Twitter ETL Mini Project using Apache Airflow
+# Twitter ETL Mini Project using Apache Airflow/ Playing with airflow

 This mini project showcases a simple ETL (Extract, Transform, Load) pipeline using Apache Airflow to fetch and refine tweets from Twitter.
 The pipeline consists of two main components: a DAG (Directed Acyclic Graph) definition file (`twitter_dag.py`) and an ETL script (`twitter_etl.py`).